 For the area surrounding Canyon Lake, activities that could add to air emissions in the area are likely few and minor in nature.
 The Proposed Action and No Action Alternative would not adversely impact air quality within the area.
 The planned development projects would result in potential long-term, localized, minor, adverse impacts on air quality owing to minor, temporary emissions from construction equipment and increased vehicle traffic.
 Vehicle traffic along area roadways and routine daily activities in the communities contribute to current and future emission sources.
 Minor improvements to the communities, such as construction of new business buildings and highway improvement projects, could also contribute to minor future emissions.
+USACE will implement best management practices to reduce short term air quality impacts on future USACE activities, and work with entities requesting to construct projects on USACE fee lands to implement best management practices as well.
 Therefore, there would be no significant cumulative impacts on air quality resulting from the revision of the Canyon Lake Master Plan when combined with past and proposed actions in the area.